Best Of18 min read

 Hive

-Hive is the underdog on this list — less famous than Asana or Monday, but genuinely competitive on features at a lower price point.
-It's particularly strong on collaboration: native messaging, proofing tools, and a real-time activity view mean that Hive feels more like a team hub than a task list.
-For smaller product teams (5-30 people) that want full-featured PM tooling without enterprise pricing, it's worth a serious look.
+Hive is the underdog here — less well-known than Asana or Monday, but genuinely competitive on features at a lower price point.
+It's particularly strong on collaboration: native messaging, proofing tools, and real-time activity views make Hive feel like a team hub rather than just a task list.
+For smaller product teams (5-30 people) wanting full-featured tooling without enterprise pricing, it's worth a real look.

-Honestly, Hive is the most underrated tool in this entire comparison and I'll stand by that.
-It doesn't have the brand recognition, but its feature-to-price ratio is hard to beat — you're getting time tracking, multiple project views, native messaging, and proofing workflows for $5/user/month.
-That's a genuinely remarkable deal that most people overlook because they've never heard of it.
+And honestly, Hive is the most overlooked tool in this entire comparison.
+It lacks brand recognition, but the feature-to-price ratio is remarkable — you get time tracking, multiple views, native messaging, and proofing workflows for $5/user/month.
+That's genuinely hard to beat, and most people miss it because they've never heard of it.

 Key Features